British International School of Tunis

 The British International School of Tunis (commonly abbreviated to BIST) is a private school in La Soukra, Ariana Governorate, Tunisia that provides elementary and secondary education.
 It enrolls about 250 students, aged 3 to 18, from Key Stage 1 to 5.
 The new sixth form opened in September 2020.
-The school is accredited by COBIS, has a membership to IAPS & is inspected under the ISI framework.
+The school is accredited by COBIS, has a membership to IAPS, and is inspected under the ISI framework.
+The school generates an estimated US$4.5 million yearly.